Labbeti/aac-metrics/README.md

 ## Additional notes
 ### CIDEr or CIDEr-D ?
-The CIDEr [4] metric differs from CIDEr-D because it apply a stemmer to each words before computing the n-grams of the sentences.
+The CIDEr [4] metric differs from CIDEr-D because it applies a stemmer to each word before computing the n-grams of the sentences.
 In AAC, only the CIDEr-D is reported and used for SPIDEr, but some papers called it "CIDEr".

 ### Is torchmetrics needed for this package ?
 No. But if torchmetrics is installed, all metrics classes will inherit from the base class `torchmetrics.Metric`.
 It is because most of the metrics does not use PyTorch tensors to compute scores and numpy and strings cannot be added to states of `torchmetrics.Metric`.

+***Additional note*** : even when torchmetrics is installed, this package does not support multiple-gpu testing.

 ## References
 #### BLEU